jablan08/pokegen/README.md

 ## Planning & Wireframes
 ### When planning PokéGen the following user stories were considered:
 * User should be able to see all cards created whether logged in or not.
-* User should be able to log in and register if they dont have an account.
+* User should be able to log in and register if they don't have an account.
 * User should be able to create a card after they logged in/registered.
 * User should be able to see all the cards they have created.
 * User should be able to favorite cards and have them displayed in a special way.
 * User should be able to see other users collection of cards.
 * User should be able to edit their card and change all values only if it is their card.
-* User should be able to click a card and it brings them to the card's showpage.
+* User should be able to click a card and it brings them to the card's show page.
 * User should be able to log out.

 ### Wireframes